Inspire a love of the arts through teaching

 Select your location, starting year and starting semester below to display your program structure and a recommended study sequence.

 EDU328 Professional Experience: Managing Learning Environments

 EDU410 Aboriginal and Torres Strait Islander Perspectives in Learning and Teaching

 EDU419 Professional Experience: Individual Learner Needs

 EDU420 The Psychology of Learning

 SCS203 Introduction to Aboriginal and Torres Strait Islander Education

-Select 4 curriculum and pedagogy courses associated with your teaching areas (major and minor courses) from:
+Select 4 curriculum and pedagogy courses (48 units) associated with your teaching areas (major and minor courses) from:

 EDU337 Teaching Junior Secondary Arts

 EDU358 Teaching Junior Secondary History